molcay/Presentations/solr/Readme.md

 ### Work with a brand-new collection:

+#### The Steps:
+1. Start Solr
+2. Create a new Core/Collection/Cloud
+3. Index own data (Post) to Solr
+4. Edit Data Field Type (Schema)
+5. Query, Query, Query and Fun!

 If we want to create an new collection and index specific docs we can use this option (creating core).
+!
+You can reach the script with [this](https://gist.github.com/molcay/6cc49aaa0885a9e81940) which we will use during implementation.
 * Before create a core we need to start the Solr server to do that in command line simply type:
 > bin/solr start